suri7897/PINN4SOH_NASA_dataset/README.md

    <img width="1573" height="879" alt="ICA" src="https://github.com/user-attachments/assets/5f908a73-b6db-4a4b-abb6-4adfe6b7a7e4" />

+   > Degradation map of NMC532/Graphite lithium-ion battery from IC (dQ/dV) analysis.
+Adapted from [Incremental capacity analysis (dQ/dV) as a tool for analysing the effect of ambient temperature and mechanical clamping on degradation](https://doi.org/10.1016/j.jelechem.2023.117627) by Lena Spitthoff et al.

    From this insight, I additionally implemented preprocessing codes to add a new feature, `dV/dQ`, to the NASA dataset.
 For each cycle, the `dV/dQ` index is defined as the 99th percentile of the calculated `dV/dQ` values.
 I then retrained the model using the augmented dataset including this feature.

 ## dQ/dV calculation